Samsung/tizen-docs/docs/application/tizen-studio/setup/install-sdk.md

 | `<package name>[,...]`        | Name of the package you want to install.
 You can enter multiple package names (such as **NativeIDE** and **Emulator**).<br/>To retrieve the names of installable packages, use the following command:<br/>`package-manager-cli show-pkgs` |

-## Updating Installed Packages with CLI
+## Update installed packages with CLI

 Run the CLI Package Manager with the `update` command using the following syntax: